webpack-contrib/webpack-bundle-analyzer/CONTRIBUTING.md

 Now when you call `require('webpack-bundle-analyzer')` in your own project, you will actually be using the local copy of the `webpack-bundle-analyzer` project.

 If your own project's Webpack config has `BundleAnalyzerPlugin` configured with `analyzerMode: 'server'`, the changes you do inside `client` folder within your local copy of `webpack-bundle-analyzer` should now be immediately visible after you refresh your browser page.
-Hack away!
+Hack away!!!!

 ## Send your changes back to us! :revolving_hearts: